-1 Revenues from the operation and maintenance of BOOM contracts have been reclassified from the Service to Rentals product line including \$11,717 previously disclosed during the first quarter of 2020.
-For the three and twelve months ended December 31, 2019, \$11,464 and \$43,594 have been reclassified.
-Please refer to Note 23 of the audited consolidated financial statements for further details.
+Revenues from the operation and maintenance of BOOM contracts have been reclassified from the Service to Energy Infrastructure product line including \$11,717 previously disclosed during the first quarter of 2020.
+For the twelve months ended December 31, 2019, \$43,594 have been reclassified.
+Please refer to Note 23 of the notes to the consolidated financial statements for further details.

-2 Recurring revenue growth includes revenue recognized on the commencement of two finance leases in the fourth quarter of 2020.
+Recurring revenue growth includes revenue recognized on the commencement of two finance leases in the fourth quarter of 2020.
 The amount of this revenue reflects the amount that the Company would otherwise recognize on a sale of those assets.
-Without the effect of this transaction, recurring revenue in the Rest of World segment would have decreased by 7.4% and 7.9% for the three months and year ended December 31, 2020.
+Without the effect of this transaction, recurring revenue in the Rest of World segment would have decreased by 7.9% for the twelve months ended December 31, 2020.

-Rest of World revenue increased by \$70.4 million and \$6.2 million in the fourth quarter and twelve months of 2020 compared to the same period in the prior year on higher Rentals revenue primarily due to recognition of finance leases in the fourth quarter.
+Rest of World revenue increased by \$6.2 million in the twelve months of 2020 compared to the same period in the prior year on higher Energy Infrastructure revenue primarily due to recognition of finance leases in the fourth quarter.
 At December 31, 2020, the Company finalized the extension of two contracts with a customer, which were previously recognized as BOOM projects, for an additional 10 years.
 These contracts were previously scheduled to end in 2021 and 2024.
 Under the new agreements, the Company will continue providing, operating, and maintaining the existing equipment for approximately 10 years, after which ownership of the equipment will transfer to the customer.
-Upon commencement of the new leases, the Company derecognized rental assets and recognized Rentals revenue, based on the fair value of the underlying assets, in the consolidated statements of earnings.
+Upon commencement of the new leases, the Company derecognized rental assets and recognized Energy Infrastructure revenue, based on the fair value of the underlying assets, in the consolidated statements of earnings.
 The Rest of World also had increased revenues on contributions from BOOM projects in Latin America, as well as improved Engineered Systems revenue in the fourth quarter on continued progress made on a power and gas treating plant project.
-This was partially offset by decreased Service revenue in both the fourth quarter and the twelve months ended December 31, 2020, as well as lower Engineered Systems revenue for the year due to timing of project work, as bookings from recent periods began contributing to operating results in the second half of 2020, while Engineered Systems revenue in the prior year reflected continued progress made on projects included in the opening backlog.
+This was partially offset by decreased Service revenue, and lower Engineered Systems revenue for the year due to timing of project work, as bookings from recent periods began contributing to operating results in the second half of 2020, while Engineered Systems revenue in the prior year reflected continued progress made on projects included in the opening backlog.
 Service revenues decreased due to reduced activity levels and a reduction in parts and equipment sales.

-Operating income increased by \$36.7 million and \$40.0 million in the fourth quarter and twelve months of 2020 compared to the same periods of 2019.
+Operating income increased by \$40.0 million in the twelve months of 2020 compared to the same period of 2019.
 This improvement is due to the recognition of margin on commencement of finance leases in the period, as well as the non-recurrence of impairments recognized on certain rental assets in the prior year.
-For the fourth quarter and twelve months of 2020, SG&A costs were consistent with the comparable periods in 2019.
-In the fourth quarter, higher share-based compensation on mark-to-market movement and increased profit share expense was offset by reduced travel costs and lower allocation of corporate costs, while for the twelve months of 2020, bad debt provisions taken in the third quarter were offset by lower share-based compensation on mark-to-market movement, reduced travel costs, cost recoveries related to government assistance programs, and lower allocation of corporate costs.
+For the twelve months of 2020, SG&A costs were consistent with the comparable period in 2019.
+In the twelve months of 2020, bad debt provisions taken in the third quarter were offset by lower share-based compensation on mark-to-market movement, reduced travel costs, cost recoveries related to government assistance programs, and lower allocation of corporate costs.
 The Company continues to monitor costs in response to recent commodity price weakness and the uncertainty caused by the COVID-19 pandemic, and remains focused on controlling costs where possible.